mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 - Otherwise, go ahead and use the official install script: `curl -L https://install.pivpn.io | bash`

 **Note:** if you have a dynamic dns (DDNS) address, when PiVPN asks you if you want to use an IP or a DNS address, select DNS and enter the domain here.

+## Set up Wireguard for split-tunnel VPN, then begin adding devices

+- First, we want to change the default settings for Wireguard that are used to create the device configs.
+- I set this up as 'split-tunnel' meaning that I only send DNS and not *all* my data through my Pi.
+I also add my home network so when I'm on the VPN, I can access the services in my home server.
+- edit the PiVPN configuration with: `sudo nano /etc/pivpn/wireguard/setupVars.conf`.
+Change the `AllowedIPs` line to = the IP/32 above under DNS (which is your Pi-Hole DNS address), and optionally, add your home gateway (e.g., 192.168.68.0/24)
+- Then use `pivpn add` to create a new device config (e.g., `iphone`) and `pivpn qr` to display the qr cod

 ## Setup devices with Wireguard profiles